angelxuanchang/nlp-class/index.md

 Chinese](https://www.youtube.com/watch?v=Nu-nlQqFCKg).
 Imagine a
 [computer animated representation of yourself](http://mitpress.mit.edu/books/embodied-conversational-agents) speaking fluently what you have written in an email.
+Imagine a computer [writing new poetry and stories](https://www.gwern.net/GPT-3) from a prompt or [generating art based on descriptions](https://huggingface.co/spaces/stabilityai/stable-diffusion).
 Imagine automatically uncovering protein/drug interactions in [petabytes of medical abstracts](http://fable.chop.edu/).
 Imagine feeding a computer an ancient script that no living person can read, then